 # tree.py # Create tree object tree = Tree() # Create the base node tree.create_node("Confluence", "confluence")

 Create Child Nodes

-The last necessary part in creating a tree is of course populating the resulting children.
+The last necessary part of creating a tree is, of course, populating the resulting children.

-We will once again use create_node to add additional nodes, but these nodes will be associated to parents via parent="x".
-This will locate existing nodes in the tree by id, and will associate these new nodes to that parent.
-This is why IDs must be unique per node in the tree.
+We will once again use create_node to add additional nodes, but these nodes will be associated with parents via parent=”x”.
+This will locate existing nodes in the tree by ID and associate these new nodes to that parent.
+This is why IDs must be unique for each node in the tree.